West of Amersham

 Quainton Road's Brill Branch platform

 Grid Reference data for locations given in Ordinance Survey grid reference notation.
-You can look at online maps from these grid locations by cutting and pasting them into Multimap.
+You can look at online maps from these grid locations by cutting and pasting them into Streetmap.
 From here you can also see some detailed and informative aerial photographs of the track route.

 Aerial photograph of Verney Junction, taken on 5th January 2003 by Martin Saunders.